No Communities Were Harmed

 - Oddly enough, New York itself is occasionally mentioned in the books.
 Apparently McBain's universe has two huge and virtually-interchangeable metropolises co-existing very close to one another on the East Coast of the United States.

-- The 1972 film adaptation of Fuzz, meanwhile, is set in Boston for some reason.
+- The film adaptations of Cop Hater (1958) and The Pusher (1960) are explicitly set in NYC.
+The 1972 film version of Fuzz, meanwhile, is set in Boston for some reason.

 - Although they co-exist with real New England cites, including, oddly enough, the ones they are based on, H.P.
 Lovecraft made clear that he based his three fictional towns of Arkham, Innsmouth and Dunwich on real places: Arkham is a mix of Providence, RI and Salem, Mass and Boston.
 Innsmouth is Newburyport, and Dunwich is a mix of Ipswich, Mass, Greenwich, Mass and East and west Greenwich, RI.